ExpressionEngine/ExpressionEngine-User-Guide/source/templates/templates_as_files.rst

 Creating Templates Via Flat Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you load the :doc:`Template Manager
+When you load the :doc:`Template Manager </cp/design/index>` ExpressionEngine
-</cp/design/index>` ExpressionEngine automatically searches your
+automatically searches your template directory and creates new template groups
-template directory and creates new template groups and templates for any appropriately named files and folders that do not already have an associated template.
+and templates for any appropriately named files and folders that do not already
+have an associated template. automatically searches your template directory and
+creates new template groups and templates for any appropriately named files and
+folders that do not already have an associated template. >>>>>>> Fixing some
+doc links

 .. note:: In order to edit flat files through the control panel and have
    new files automatically synced to the database, text files must be